Yug-Gupta1212/Fresh-Mate-Project/README.md

-# 🥦 Fresh Mate — Food Shelf Life Monitor
+# 🥦 Fresh Mate — fFood Shelf Life Monitor

 > Know what's fresh.
 Waste less.
 Eat better.
 > Fresh Mate tracks your food's shelf life in real time so you never have to guess again.